kjaym/api-documentation/docs/migration/index.md

 ## Update client libraries

-Updates to the python client library are available at https://github.com/CitrineInformatics/python-citrination-client or using pip with `pip install citrination-client`.
+Updates to the python client library are available on [github](https://github.com/CitrineInformatics/python-citrination-client) or using pip with `pip install citrination-client`.

 ## Making connections to Citrination using the Python client